-For lubrication and out-of-adjustment issues; see Exterior Door on page 9-18
+For lubrication and out-of-adjustment issues, see Section 9.

 When driving, the door lock and dead bolt must be secured.
 If it is not locked, the constant vibration of travel may cause the door to open resulting in possible damage.